chairithinug/Dairy-IOT-Project-WISEST/README.md

 2. Check the power connection and power level.
 3. Check the software problem.
 4. Check the prototype board connection.

+# Final words
+This project was not possible without Prof. Kim's, Jingjie's, Hanwook's and others' helps.
+I really appreciate all helps and advices I received and I am grateful to be given a trust to handle this project.

 Contact: Anapat Chairithinugull Email: chairithinug@wisc.edu Cell: +1 6087729985